Engee documentation

 Yes

-# Volumetric flow rate vector — vector of volume flow rates
+# Volumetric flow rate vector — vector of volume flow values

 Details

 Vector of volume flow values for tabular parameterization by volume flow.
-The volume flow values correspond to the pressure drop values in the Pressure drop vector parameters.
-The flow rate value is interpolated from the Volumetric flow rate vector, which depends on the Pressure drop vector parameters.
+The volume flow values correspond to the differential pressure values in the Pressure drop vector parameter.
+The flow rate value is interpolated from the Volumetric flow rate vector parameter, which depends on the Pressure drop vector parameter.

 Dependencies

-To use this parameter, set the Orifice type parameter to `Constant' and the Orifice parameterization parameter to `Tabulated data - Volumetric flow rate vs. pressure drop'.
+To use this parameter, set the Orifice type parameter to Constant, and for the Orifice parameterization parameter , the value Tabulated data - Volumetric flow rate vs. pressure drop.

 Default value